Abdul Monem (entrepreneur)

-Abdul Monem was a Bangladeshi industrialist and entrepreneur.
+Abdul Monem (5 January 1937 – 31 May 2020) was a Bangladeshi industrialist and entrepreneur.
 He was given the title of Commercially Important Person by the Government of Bangladesh for his contribution to business.
-He was the founding chairperson and Managing Director of Abdul Monem Limited.
+He was the founding chairperson and managing director of Abdul Monem Limited.
 The group owns Igloo ice cream and is the official bottler of Coca-Cola in Bangladesh.

 Early life

-Monem was born on 5 January 1937 in Brahmanbaria District.
+Abdul Monem was born on 5 January 1937 in Brahmanbaria District.
 He studied civil engineering.
+Abdul Monem was married.
+He had two sons and three daughters.
+His sons, ASM Mainuddin Monem, and ASM Mohiuddin Monem, are the Deputy Managing Directors of Abdul Monem Limited.
+His daughter Dr. Farhana Monem, chairperson of GME Group has got Best Women Tax Payer Award by Bangladesh government for five consecutive years.

 Career

-In 1956, Monem founded Abdul Monem Limited.
+In 1956, Abdul Monem founded Abdul Monem Limited.
 He started the company with a capital of 20 thousand taka.

-Monem served as the Director of NCC Bank, National Life Insurance Company Limited, and Progati Insurance Limited.
+Abdul Monem served as the Director of NCC Bank, National Life Insurance Company Limited, and Pragati Insurance Limited.
 He bought out K Rahman and Company in 1982.
 He then started working as an official bottler of Coca-Cola Bangladesh.
 From 1984 to 1995, he served as the chairperson of the Mohammedan Sporting Club.

+Awards and honors

-In 2014, Monem was awarded the Presidential Medal for his contribution to the industrial development of Bangladesh.
-In 2015, Monem founded 216 acre Abdul Monem Economic Zone, one of the first private economic zones in Bangladesh, in Manikganj District.
+In 2014, Abdul Monem was awarded the Presidential Medal for his contribution to the industrial development of Bangladesh.
+In 2015, Abdul Monem founded 216 acre Abdul Monem Economic Zone, one of the first private economic zones in Bangladesh, in Manikganj District.

-Monem was awarded the Lifetime achievement award in the Twelve Presents Rise Above All of 2019.
+Abdul Monem was awarded the Lifetime achievement award in the Twelve Presents Rise Above All of 2019.

-Personal life

-Monem was married.
-He had two sons and three daughters.
-His sons, ASM Mainuddin Monem, and ASM Mohiuddin Monem, are the Deputy Managing Directors of Abdul Monem Limited.
-His daughter Dr. Farhana Monem, chairperson of GME Group has got Best Women Tax Payer Award by Bangladesh government for five consecutive years.

 Death

-Monem was admitted to Square Hospital on 17 May 2020.
+Abdul Monem was admitted to Square Hospital on 17 May 2020.
 He died on 31 May 2020 at the Combined Military Hospital, Dhaka, where he was transferred to, from a stroke.
 He was buried in his family graveyard in Brahmanbaria District.